 All specialist referrals can be made to the practice, Perth Clinical Psychologists, or directly to Dr Mimma Nikoloski.

-For further information about the costs and process of Autism Spectrum Disorder Assessments, please email us on firstname.lastname@example.org.
+For further information about the costs and process of Autism Spectrum Disorder Assessments, please send an email to firstname.lastname@example.org.

 As at 1 January 2021, the initial standard consultation fee is $375.00 for a 50-minute consultation and includes self-report screening assessments to determine a baseline of symptoms.

 The fee for subsequent standard consultations (50 minutes) is $275.00.

 Higher or additional fees apply to assessment consultations (e.g., ASD assessments), couples or family consultations, intervention programs and manuals, and assessment or progress reports.
 Please note that consultation fees are subject to change and clients will be advised of any changes in advance.

 All fees are payable in FULL by cash, Eftpos or direct deposit on or before the date of service.

 Please see the PCP Fee Schedule below.
 Psychological counselling sessions are exempt from GST, however, services or reports billed to an agency (e.g. Employment Assistance Programs, external agencies or organisations) are subject to GST.
 The figures provided in the schedule below are exclusive of GST.